 Building a strong foundation is going to create that economical state we all seek as runners.

-The great thing about distance running is you can start at anytime, regardless if you are a sprinter, play another sport and want to get involved in a totally new sport.
+The great thing about distance running is you can start at anytime.

-The name of the game with distance running is sustained effort and minimizing the slow down mid-race.
-The sprinter has this down already, only in a much shorter (but MUCH higher intensity) event.
+The name of the game with distance running is sustained effort.
+In addition, minimizing slowing down mid-race.

-Long distance running and sprinting are two vastly different sports so lengthening the distance you run at a submaximal effort is where you need to draw your attention to.
+Long distance running and sprinting are two vastly different sports.
+So, lengthening the distance you run at just under maximum effort is key.

-You still need to focus on sprinting even with longer races because in most cases you will still have the ability to sprint at near maximal effort at the end of a marathon.
+You still need to focus on sprinting even with longer races.
+Remember, you will still have the ability to sprint at near maximal effort at the end of a marathon.